You may wish to see a map of the area and a short introduction to this section first.

 Caprarola and its palace fell into oblivion.
 The 1883 Baedeker's guide to Italy informed travellers on their way to Rome that near Ronciglione a path leads through wood to the once greatly renowned, but now seldom visited, castle of Caprarola.

-Move to Palazzo Farnese di Caprarola.
+Move to Palazzo Farnese di Caprarola and to its gardens.

 Carbognano: (left) the Castle; (centre-above) window with the name of Giulia Farnese; (centre-below)